case

 About Life Arch Co., Ltd.

-Life Arch Co., Ltd. is an architectural firm and general contractor specializing in the new construction and renovation of residential homes.
+Life Archi Co., Ltd. is an architectural firm and general contractor specializing in the new construction and renovation of single-family homes.

 Challenges Before Implementing Scanat

-Many of the new construction projects the company undertakes involve sites with long distances from the road to the building lot, or challenging conditions such as elevation differences of 30 to 40 meters.
+Among the new construction projects the company undertakes, there are quite a few sites with challenging conditions, such as a long distance from the road to the building lot or elevation differences of as much as 30 to 40 meters.

-In the past, we used a "rotating laser level" (a surveying instrument typically used in civil engineering) to repeatedly remeasure the survey points and machine installation points, plot the elevation differences on drawings, and finally calculate the results.
-However, this method had the following issues:
+In the past, we used a “rotating laser level” (surveying instrument), similar to those used in civil engineering, to remeasure the survey points and machine installation points several times, plot the elevation differences on the drawings, and finally calculate the results.
+However, this method had the following challenges:

-• Because of the effort involved in reinstalling the machinery and the fact that survey points cannot be moved, [at least two workers] are required.
+• Due to the effort involved in reinstalling the machinery and the fact that survey markers cannot be moved, [at least two workers] are required.

-• Coordinating schedules among staff is cumbersome and puts a strain on operations
+• Coordinating schedules among staff members is inconvenient and puts a strain on operations.

 How We Discovered Scanat and Why We Chose It

-♦︎ Digitize everything—from "large outdoor areas" to "indoor floor plans"—with just your smartphone
+♦︎ Digitize everything—from “large outdoor areas” to “indoor floor plans”—with just one smartphone

 While searching for a solution to our problem, Scanat and decided to implement it.

-We were impressed not only by its “ease of use—it can be set up immediately with just an iPad or iPhone”—but also by its wide-area scanning capability, which allows us to scan the entire distance from the road to private property (about 50 meters) in a single pass, and its expandability, which enables us to import point cloud data into CAD software.
+In addition to its “ease of use—ready to go with just a single iPad or iPhone,” we appreciated its wide-area scanning capability, which allows us to scan the entire distance from the road to private property (about 50 meters) in a single pass, as well as its expandability, which enables us to import point cloud data into CAD software.

 Benefits of Implementation

-♦︎ [New Construction] The number of personnel required for elevation surveys has been reduced from 2 to 1.
-The time required for the work has been drastically reduced to one-fifth.
+♦︎ [New Construction] The number of personnel for elevation surveys has been reduced from 2 to 1.
+The work time has been drastically reduced to “1/5.”

 Scanat has completely transformed the workflow for surveying new construction sites.

-Even for a distance of about 50 meters from the road to private property, Scanat complete the survey simply by “walking the entire route and capturing the data in one go.”By exporting the acquired point cloud data and importing it into 3D CAD software, we can now calculate precise elevation differences right on our office computers.
+Even for a distance of about 50 meters from the road to private property, Scanat complete the survey simply by “walking the entire distance and capturing the data in one go.”By exporting the acquired point cloud data and importing it into 3D CAD software, we can now calculate precise elevation differences on a PC at the office.

-Since on-site surveying and calculations are no longer necessary, and no equipment setup is required, a task that previously required at least two people can now be completed by a single person.
-Work efficiency has dramatically improved to just one-fifth of what it used to be.
+Since on-site surveying and calculations are no longer necessary, and no equipment setup is required, a task that previously required at least two people can now be completed by just one person.
+Work efficiency has dramatically improved to one-fifth of what it used to be.

-♦︎ [Applies to Both New Construction and Renovation] Prevent Oversights and Reduce the Time Spent on Site Inspections and Proposals by About 50%
+♦︎ [Applies to Both New Construction and Renovations] Prevent Oversights and Reduce the Time Spent on Site Inspections and Proposals by About 50%

-Whether for new construction or renovation projects, Scanat has proven to be Scanat effective Scanat.
+Whether for new construction or renovations, Scanat has proven to be Scanat effective Scanat.

-While we take on-site measurements for fine details, Scanat a general sense of the space Scanat the approximate Scanat windows and doors, effectively allowing us to “bring the entire site back with us.”
+While we take on-site measurements for detailed areas, Scanat a general sense of the space and the approximate specifications of window frames, making it possible to “bring the entire site back with us.”

-As a result, we’ve eliminated the need for return visits due to oversights—our original goal—and reduced the total workload from on-site inspection to proposal by approximately 50%.
+As a result, we’ve eliminated the need for return visits due to oversights—which was our original goal—and reduced the total workload from on-site inspection to proposal by approximately 50%.

-♦︎ [Using in Sales Materials] Sharing "Before and After" Photos at Open Houses
+♦︎ [Using This in Sales Materials] Sharing "Before and After" Photos at Open Houses

 At open houses for fully renovated properties, we show clients 3D data of the property before renovation so they can experience what it looked like “before.”
-Whereas traditional 360° cameras have a limited field of view, making it difficult to grasp the overall atmosphere, Scanat conveys the “floor plan of the entire house and the flow of the spaces” in three dimensions.
-This has significantly improved the persuasiveness of our proposals and customer satisfaction.
+Whereas conventional 360° cameras have a limited field of view, making it difficult to grasp the overall atmosphere, Scanat conveys the “entire floor plan and the flow of the spaces” in three dimensions, which has significantly improved the persuasiveness of our proposals and customer satisfaction.

 Future Outlook

-♦︎Turning "invisible infrastructure" into data to create new customer experiences
+♦︎Turning “invisible structures” into data to create new customer experiences

-The implementation Scanat has led to a dramatic increase in productivity, from site surveying to on-site inspections and proposal development.
+Scanat has led to a dramatic increase in productivity, from site surveys to on-site inspections and proposals.

-Looking ahead, we are planning to expand our use Scanat new construction projects at the “structural framework completion stage” and storing the data digitally alongside the relevant floor plans.
+Looking ahead, the company is planning to expand its use Scanat new construction projects at the “structural framing stage” and storing the data digitally alongside the relevant floor plans.

-We intend to explore ways to provide new value by utilizing on-site 3D data, such as Scanat “structural elements hidden behind walls” during completion tours.
+The company intends to explore ways to provide new value by utilizing on-site 3D data, such as Scanat clients “structural elements hidden behind walls” during completion tours.

 \Life Arch is using it too!/